piyusha2001/brain-age-prediction/README.md

 - which features pushed the prediction older or younger
 - what the result may be worth discussing with a clinician

+Another key goal is **supporting earlier awareness of brain health**.
+Synapse AI can help people understand potential signs of accelerated brain aging earlier, giving them useful context about their brain health before meeting with a doctor.
+This can help users arrive at their appointment better informed and more prepared to discuss their results.

 The intended user is someone who has undergone structural brain imaging and wants a clearer explanation of their result.

 Synapse AI is an educational and decision-support prototype, not a diagnostic system.
+It is not intended to diagnose disease or replace clinical advice.

 ---